Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

     }
 }
 ```

+**IMPORTANT**: The `name` parameter in the assignment file has an upper limit of 24 characters.
+Values longer than this will result in a validation error.
+As an example, `"Not allowed resources` fits but `"Not allowed resource types"` would result in an error.

 Now create a file named `policy_assignment_deploy_default_microsoft_IaaSAntimalware_extension_for_windows_server.json` within the `policy_assignments` directory.
 Copy the below code in to the file and save it.